Roseinfire/HtmlS/README.md

  -  # *div .firstChild
   --  # *div .secondChild
 ```
-* to specify child node, begin command from minus
+* to specify a child node, begin command from minus
-* the element appends to first node witch have one minus less
+* the element appends to the first node which has one minus less
 * any number of spaces can be used between `-`
 #
 > And much more complexity with